 We are addicted to being connected and as with most other addictions, its killing us.

 Few people would argue that they can text and drive safely, and most now accept that handheld cell phones are equally dangerous while many will continue to argue that hands-free calling is safe because it does not involve manipulating the phone while driving.
 All the research is contrary to this as the distraction is not principally as a result of using your hands; it’s the cognitive distraction that results from processing the conversation while simultaneously attempting to attend to the driving task.

 GPS, mobile music players, radios, and any other activity that pulls your attention from driving is a distraction as are the ongoing challenges of children and pets as well as other passengers.

-Auto makers are now including technology that will allow drivers to interface with the web, text messaging and email as well into new vehicles which causes me great concern.
+Auto makers are now including technology that will allow drivers to interface with the web, manage text messages and email as well into new vehicles which causes me great concern.
 While they assure us that they will recommend that this technology is used in a responsible way while not driving, the seductive lure of instant information is, I fear, too great for many to resist.

 Cold turkey was the only real solution.
-Now I turn off the phone or switch it too silent when I get in the vehicle.
+Now I turn off the phone or switch it to silent when I get in the vehicle.
 Problem solved.
 I can check when I have reached my destination or plan a stop to deal with business along the way.